Marius-450/marius_turtle_alpha/README.md

 Dev repo for improvements of adafruit_turtle lib. <br />
 Demo code for Monster M4sk and Circuit Playground + TFT Gizmo<br />

 Lib fully (upward) compatible with adafruit_turtle.
-Running code written for adafruit_turtle with marius_turtle will make it slower, as the first don't manage speed at all, and that default to speed 6.<br />
+Running code written for adafruit_turtle with marius_turtle will make it slower, as the first don't manage speed at all, and that default to speed 6 now.<br />
-Tested with published code for adafruit_turtle, works flawlessly.
+Tested with published code for adafruit_turtle.
+One change will be needed in 4 examples : adding `turtle.setheading(90)`  as the default heading is now 0, meaning heading North for logo mode (default), and East for standart mode

 ## What's new ?